imagekitio/docs-keep-a-changelog/api-reference/upload-file-api/client-side-file-upload.md

 If you are using ImageKit.io [client-end SDK](../api-introduction/sdk.md#client-side-sdks) for file upload, it requires a parameter named `authenticator`.
 This parameter expects an asynchronous function that resolves with an object containing the necessary security parameters i.e signature, token, and expire.

-This asynchronous function use a backend server to authenticate the request using your [API private key](../../api-reference/api-introduction/api-keys.md#private-key).
+This asynchronous function uses a backend server to authenticate the request using your [API private key](../../api-reference/api-introduction/api-keys.md#private-key).

 ### Setup the backend app

-This backend app will expose an endpoint which will be used to authenticate the request.
-The `authenticator` function makes an HTTP GET request to this endpoint and expects a JSON response with three fields i.e. `signature`, `token` and `expire`. &#x20;
+This backend app will expose an endpoint that will be used to authenticate the request.
+The `authenticator` function makes an HTTP GET request to this endpoint and expects a JSON response with three fields: `signature,` `token,` and `expire`.

 Example response: